hat-open/hat-event/docs/event.rst

         * `payload` is specified by ``hat-event://main.yaml#/definitions/events/eventer``.

-This event is registered through `Engine`_ with `Source.type` ``EVENTER``.
+This events ar registered through `Engine`_ with `Source.type` ``EVENTER``.

 Syncer Client
 '''''''''''''

 Syncer Client module is responsible for providing implementation of client side of `Syncer communication`_.
-It is instanced by `create_syncer_client` which receives a Backend instance and a Monitor `Client` instance from `hat.monitor.client.Client` (see `Monitor Server`_).
+It is instanced with reference to `Backend`_ instance and a monitor client instance from (see `Monitor Server`_).

-Event Server uses Syncer Client to synchronize with a remote Event Server.
-In case when Event Server is run without Monitor Server (without `monitor` in configuration), Syncer Client is not run: no other Event Servers are expected, so there is no need for synchronization.
+Event Server uses syncer client to synchronize with a remote Event Server.
+In case when Event Server is run without Monitor Server (without `monitor` in configuration), syncer client is not run: no other Event Servers are expected, so there is no need for synchronization.

-Syncer Client uses Monitor Client in order to discover remote Event Servers, that is their Syncer Servers.
-It registers corresponding callback to Monitor Client's `register_change_cb` and tracks `ComponentInfo` (see `Component Information`_) of components from the same `group` (correspond to remote Event Server).
-Once it gets `ComponentInfo`, it is interested in its `data` property in order to get `syncer_token`, `server_id` and `syncer_server_address` (see :ref:`here <monitor_component_data>`).
+Syncer Client uses Monitor Client in order to discover remote Event Servers, that is their syncer servers.
+It registers for notifications made by Monitor Client once global state changes.
+Once it gets `ComponentInfo`, with same `group` as it's own (correspond to remote Event Server), it is interested in its `data` property in order to get `syncer_token`, `server_id` and `syncer_server_address` (see :ref:`here <monitor_component_data>`).
 First it checks that `syncer_token` of the remote server matches with its own `syncer_token` (defined in configuration).
 This mechanism can be used, for example, to check if remote server node has matching system configuration.
-If they doesn't match, client ignores that component and doesn't connect to its Syncer Server.
-Otherwise, client uses `syncer_server_address` to connect to the remote Syncer server.
+If they doesn't match, client ignores that component and doesn't connect to its syncer server.
+Otherwise, client uses `syncer_server_address` to connect to the remote syncer server.
 Once it connects, client immediately sends `MsgReq` in order to request synchronization.
-The main reference for synchronization of events is `lastEventId`, that it gets from Backend's `get_last_event_id` method using `server_id` obtained from Monitor client.
+The main reference for synchronization of events is `lastEventId`, that it gets from Backend using `server_id` obtained from Monitor Client.

-On all the `MsgEvents` messages received from the Syncer server, client transforms messages to corresponding Events and registers them to Backend by calling its `register` method (see `Syncer communication`_ for more details about messages exchanged with server).
+On all the `MsgEvents` messages received from the syncer server, client transforms messages to corresponding Events and registers them to Backend (see `Syncer communication`_ for more details about messages exchanged with server).

-In case client discovered (through Monitor Client) multiple Syncer Servers, it will connect to all of them and try to synchronize with all of them independently.
+In case client discovered (through Monitor Client) multiple syncer servers, it will connect to all of them and try to synchronize with all of them independently.